Frequently Asked Questions

 disabilities (e.g., intellectual disabilities, mobility or sensory impairments), or other significant barriers to stable housing.

-10. How can you contribute?
+12. How can you contribute?

 Square One Community remains committed to fundraising endeavors to sustain our efforts in aiding those facing housing insecurity in our community.
-Upcoming fundraising initiatives comprise the Walk for Warmth on March 14, 2024.
-Additionally, ongoing fundraising efforts are underway through The Stronger
+We welcome donations by cheque, e-transfer and through CanadaHelps.
+Upcoming fundraising initiatives: the Walk for Warmth on March 13, 2025; Spring Brunch April 26 and more!.
+Additionally, ongoing fundraising efforts are underway through The Stronger Together Campaign.
+Your support is crucial in advancing our mission.

-12. Why do you need my email address when I make a donation?
+13. Why do you need my email address when I make a donation?

 When you supply your email address we are able to email your tax receipt to you instead of paying for a